AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     a.
 At the applicable CSP portal for the *new copilot*, stop the instance/virtual machine.
     b.
 Turn on the Task Server on your *old copilot* (CoPilot > Settings > Services > Task Server).
     c.
 Configure your controller to send netflow data to your *old copilot* (Controller > Settings > Logging > Netflow Agent.
-See "Enable Netflow for CoPilot FlowIQ Data" for details.
+See "Enable Netflow for CoPilot FlowIQ Data" for details.)
     d.
 Configure your controller to send syslog data to your *old copilot*(Controller > Settings > Logging > Remote Syslog.
-See "Enable Syslog for CoPilot Security Audit Data" for details.
+See "Enable Syslog for CoPilot Security Audit Data" for details.)
     e.
-At the applicable CSP portal for the *old copilot* VM, you can remove the access rules that were added to open TCP ports 9200 and 443 from *new copilot* source IP.
+At the applicable CSP portal for the *old copilot* VM, you can remove the access rules that were added to open TCP ports 9200 and 443 from the *new copilot* source IP.
     f.
 Remove your new copilot and its associated cloud resources.

 10. (**Verify data migration**) To verify the data are migrated on the *new copilot*: